 'Supervision is a joint endeavor in which a practitioner with the help of the supervisor, attends to their clients, themselves as part of their client practitioner relationships and the wider systemic context, and by so doing improves the quality of their work, transforms the client relationships, continuously develops themselves, their practice and the wider profession.'

-I can offer you a free phone call to explore the possibility of working together and no-obligation first session.
+I can offer you a free phone call /zoom call to explore the possibility of working together.
 This will give us both the opportunity to ask any questions we may have about each other and for us both to decide if we can work together.
 I am happy to refer you to another supervisor if that is required.